flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 - To mimic the qualities of water; the visual sparkle, the rhythmic perturbations, the fluidity and viscosity, etc.

 ## Diffraction
+> "The bending of waves around the corners of an obstacle or through an aperture into the region of geometrical shadow of the obstacle/aperture."

 ## Nastic
 > "(of the movement of plant parts) caused by an external stimulus but unaffected in direction by it."